abdo13579/abdo13579/README.md

 🔹 [Zakat Calculator Website](https://zakatalfetrcalculator.netlify.app/)
 A simple and fast website to calculate Zakat Al-Fitr — built with HTML, CSS, and JavaScript.

+🔹 [Inventory Management System]
+Simple command-line Inventory Management System using **Python** and **SQLite**.
+Manage products, stock, and sales directly from the terminal.

 ---

 ## 📫 Contact Me